Free Conspiracy: The Law

 Ultimately, no matter how talented the team, there is no substitiute in a serious criminal case for getting down to it and working with the client.
 This means visits, usually in person but also occasionally on videolink as reduced fees mean that lawyers must be creative to get as many hours in as possible.
 Not visiting clients is both unethical and foolish.
 They will simply find new lawyers as they would be entitled to do.
 To know the case, the best source of information is the client.
 It doesn't pay to wing it where the stakes are high, and in conspiracy cases they are indeed high.
 Going through statements properly, and especially focusing on the weak points in the case in proper detail can prevent the defence case falling to pieces at trial.

-These two articles have been a summary of one conspiracy to supply drugs solicitor' perspective on good case preparation and strategy, but every case is different.
-If a legal team is properly committed to its client and has enough experience to make that commitment work, the end result will often be better for it.
+This article is a summary perspective on good case preparation and strategy, but every case is different.
+Free legal advice should be sought at an early stage.
+If conspiracy to supply drugs solicitors are fully committed to their client and have enough experience to make that commitment work, the end result will often be better for it.